berayboztepe/UWR_DataScience/Introduction to Cloud Computing/README.md

 Students are supposed to self-study the topics using the free teaching materials provided by Google, AWS or some other available tutorials.

-I have used Google Cloud Platform
+I have used Google Cloud Platform.

+The final presentation for my project can be reached from [here](https://github.com/berayboztepe/UWR_DataScience/blob/main/Introduction%20to%20Cloud%20Computing/Final_presentation.pptx)